 We were rivals as amateurs but we had a lot of respect for each other.
 When I'm going to be World champion, he is going to be World champion.
 We are going to lift this together.
 Maybe it is just his initials on my shorts but we will do it together.

-A beautiful tribute, when DeGale overcame Andre Dirrell to claim the IBF title in 2015, 'D.S' was emblazoned the shorts of the new World champion.
+When DeGale overcame Andre Dirrell to claim the IBF title in 2015, 'D.S' was emblazoned the shorts of the new World champion.